edgelesssys/marblerun/docs/docs/deployment/kubernetes.md

 By default `--domain` is set to `localhost`.
 The domain is used as the CommonName in the Coordinator's TLS certificate.
 This certificate is used for the HTTPS communication of the Coordinator's client API.
-The HTTPS endpoint is exposed via a [Kubernetes LoadBalancer Service](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer).
+The HTTPS endpoint is exposed via a [Kubernetes ClusterIP Service](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types).
-The public IP and associated DNS names of load balancer services are provisioned and managed by your cloud provider.
-You need to make sure that the domain you set via `--domain` matches the one you configured for the public IPs provisioned in your cluster.
+If you plan on exposing the endpoint on a public IP, make sure that the domain set via `--domain` matches the one configured for the public IPs provisioned in your cluster.
 On Azure, you can [use a static public IP address with the Azure Kubernetes Service (AKS) load balancer](https://docs.microsoft.com/en-us/azure/aks/static-ip#create-a-static-ip-address).
 The client API can be used by users/clients of your application to obtain one concise remote attestation statement for your cluster.